 Where can you buy pumpkin puree in the UK?

 I've found tins of pumpkin puree in the American food section of large supermarkets like Tesco and Sainsburys.
 I have also heard that Waitrose stock it.
 It's sometimes available all year round, or sometimes only from September until December.
 It really does depend on the supermarket with this.
 Keep asking your local store, you may just bug them enough to get them to stock it!
 You can also buy it online, I have purchased it from Amazon before, and Sous Chef also sell it.
-It will be a little bit more pricey, but I've found good deals by buying several cans at once (it lasts over a year usually).
+It will be a little bit more pricey, but I've found good deals by buying several cans at once (it lasts over a year usually, or you could share it with friends).

 Can you make pumpkin puree from scratch?

 Yes!
 If you can’t get hold of the canned version (the two brands I known of are Libbys and Baking Buddy) then you can make pumpkin puree from scratch.
 A 2kg pumpkin will give you roughly 675g pumpkin puree.
 The good news is, if you have too much you can freeze pumpkin puree.
-What you need to do is slice up the pumpkin, deseed it and scoop out the flesh.
-You can either roast or steam the pieces until soft – use a knife to check tenderness.
+What you need to do is slice up the pumpkin, deseed it and scoop out the stringy bits.
+Chop the pumpkin into chunks, you don't need to remove the skin.
+You can either roast or steam the chunk until soft – use a knife to check tenderness.
 Allow the pumpkin to cool.
-Remove the flesh from the skin and then use a blender to puree the flesh.
+Remove the flesh from the skin using a spoon to scrape it off the skin, and then use a blender to puree the flesh.
 You now have pumpkin puree!
 It’s also great stirred into risottos or curries if you have leftovers.

 Recommended equipment & ingredients*